William Woodford

-William Woodford (October 6, 1734 – November 13, 1780) was a Virginia planter and militia officer who distinguished himself in the French and Indian War, and later became general of the 2nd Virginia Regiment in the American Revolutionary War, but was captured at the siege of Charleston, South Carolina and died of disease in New York City about six months later aboard a British prison ship.
+William Woodford (October 6, 1734 – November 13, 1780) was a Virginia planter and militia officer who distinguished himself in the French and Indian War before becoming a general of the 2nd Virginia Regiment in the American Revolutionary War.
+He was captured at the Siege of Charleston, South Carolina and died of disease in New York City about six months later aboard a British prison ship.

 Early life

 William Woodford was born in Caroline County, Virginia Colony, in present-day Woodford.
-His father, Major William Woodford, was one of Governor Spotswood's Knights Of the Golden Horseshoe.
+His father, Major William Woodford, may have emigrated to Essex County, Virginia by 1700 and became one of Governor Spotswood's Knights Of the Golden Horseshoe.
 His grandfather, Dr. William Cocke, served Virginia as the Secretary of the Colony and a member of the governor's Council under Governor Spotswood.
 Woodford's great uncle was Mark Catesby, a famous English naturalist.

-He married Mary Thornton, daughter of Col. John Thornton, and who would survive him by decades, dying in 1828.
+He married Mary Thornton, daughter of Col. John Thornton.
+She survived him by decades, dying in 1828.
 His wife's grandmother, Mildred Washington Gregory, was George Washington's aunt and godmother.
-They had a son, John Thornton Woodford (1765-1845), who would marry and have children, as well as serve in the Virginia House of Delegates, although descendants later moved to Kentucky.
+They had a son, John Thornton Woodford (1765-1845), who married and had children.
+He served in the Virginia House of Delegates beginning in 1802, but his descendants moved to Kentucky.